torvalds/linux/Documentation/mm/unevictable-lru.rst

 Detecting Unevictable Pages
 ---------------------------

-The function page_evictable() in mm/internal.h determines whether a page is evictable or not using the query function outlined above [see section :ref:`Marking address spaces unevictable <mark_addr_space_unevict>`] to check the AS_UNEVICTABLE flag.
+The function folio_evictable() in mm/internal.h determines whether a folio is evictable or not using the query function outlined above [see section :ref:`Marking address spaces unevictable <mark_addr_space_unevict>`] to check the AS_UNEVICTABLE flag.